zumasys/docs/site/jbase/utilities/jfilesave/README.md

 All other characters are taken literally

-On Windows you must escape the "%", e.g. %%d
+On Windows you must escape the "%" if it is set as an environment variable, e.g. %%d

 Spaces (and strings of spaces) are converted to a single underscore "_".